togarashimayo/togarashimayo.github.io/content/writings/burger-heaven.md

 Burger Heaven is a burger place known for its thicc burgers.

 * *If you look at the Burger Heaven menu, the teriyaki burger has a line about how it's "Miss Piggy's Favourite" without providing context.*
-* *I originally had a line about how I would recommend this place to people who I dislike, because of the burgers' size.
-The admins, however, pointed out that it violates one of their rules and asked me to remove it.*

 Still better late than never, but I finally visited Burger Heaven for their burgers with $partner and Sheryl Laine last week (2024-11-19).